-Just steps from the Pier, Santa Monica’s Third Street Promenade consists of three open-air, car-free blocks that are anchored by upscale Santa Monica Place.
-With everything from fresh farmers market produce to designer fashions, Downtown Santa Monica is a shopper’s nirvana.
-Likewise, foodies rejoice with numerous restaurants featuring locally sourced ingredients and craft cocktails.
-Around each corner, life pulses with hotel guests, street performers, shoppers, office workers, diners, barflies, and moviegoers.
-New to the mix: The terminus of the Metro Expo Line, which ferries riders by light rail between Santa Monica and Downtown Los Angeles.
+Downtown Santa Monica is equal parts shopping haven and street-performer stage.
+Near the Pier, the Third Street Promenade consists of three open-air, car-free blocks that are anchored by upscale Santa Monica Place.
+With everything from fresh farmers-market produce to designer fashions, it’s a shopper’s nirvana.
+Likewise, foodies rejoice in the numerous restaurants featuring locally sourced ingredients and craft cocktails.
+Life pulses around each corner with hotel guests, street performers, shoppers, office workers, diners, barflies, and moviegoers.
+New to the mix: The terminus of the Metro Expo Line, opened in 2016, ferries riders by light rail between Santa Monica and Downtown Los Angeles.

 For an abundance of free entertainment, look no further than Third Street Promenade, where street performers fill the air with the sound of drums, guitars and amazing vocals from sun up to sun down.